itefixnet/copssh-client/README.md

 Copssh client is a barebone distribution of OpenSSH client for Windows.
 It provides a self-contained environment with OpenSSH client, ssh-copy-id, autossh, and required utilities already included, offering everything you need to initiate ssh/sftp requests from your Windows computer.

+If you need to serve ssh/sftp requests (run an SSH server on Windows), check out [Copssh server](https://itefix.net/copssh/server).

 ## Features

 - **Complete OpenSSH client implementation**: Full-featured OpenSSH client for Windows